Mikaela/gist/briar/README.md

 Port: [it will pick one and try to stick with it](https://matrix.to/#/%23briar_desktop%3Atchncs.de/%24FKJk80vFnp2Fqnyov8g2S1QGJuY8SrJBlPjjqGSaW5M?via=pikaviestin.fi&via=matrix.org&via=dendrite.matrix.org&via=tchncs.de), so `sudo netstat -plnt` is your friend, look for `java`.
 It should be on LAN and link-local interfaces.

-I install it from Flathub and at the time of writing it doesn't support groups (where only creator can add users)<s>, forums (groups where everyone can add new users)</s> or blogs.
+I install it from Flathub and at the time of writing it seems to roughly have feature parity with the Android version meaning all private messages, forums, private groups, mailbox and forums are supported in that order.

 ## Further reading and quotes